JamesSwinton/ag-grid-readme/README.md

 ### Custom Components

 You can create your own Custom Components to customise the behaviour of the grid.
-For example you can customise how cells are rendered, how values are edited and also create your own filters:
+For example you can customise how cells are rendered, how values are edited and also create your own filters.

+There are a number of different components types that you can provide to the grid, including:

+- **Cell Component**: To customise the contents of a cell.
+- **Header Component**: To customise the header of a column and column groups.
+- **Edit Component**: To customise the editing of a cell.
+- **Filter Component**: For custom column filter that appears inside the column menu.
+- **Floating Filter**: For custom column floating filter that appears inside the column menu.
+- **Date Component**: To customise the date selection component in the date filter.
+- **Loading Component**: To customise the loading cell row when using Server Side row model.
+- **Overlay Component**: To customise loading and no rows overlay components.
+- **Status Bar Component**: For custom status bar components.
+- **Tool Panel Component**: For custom tool panel components.
+- **Tooltip Component**: For custom cell tooltip components.

+To supply a custom component to the Grid, create a direct reference to your component within the `gridOptions.columnDefs` property:

 ```js
 gridOptions = {